Muhammedthwaha/Muhammedthwaha/README.md

 ### ✍️ Random Dev Quote

-> "Language systems stand on a tripod.
-There's the language, there's the libraries, and there are the tools.
-And how successful a language is depends on a complex interaction between those three things."
+> "Innovation distinguishes between a leader and a follower."
 >
-> — L. Peter Deutsch
+> — Steve Jobs

 <br />